girlscript/winter-of-contributing/C_CPP/Exception Handling/Exception_Handling_in_C.md

 # Exception Handling in C
-Exception handling in C is very difficult as C does not provide any direct support to handle the exception handling , there are some ways by which programmer can handle the exceptions .
+Exception handling in C is comparatively tough as C does not provide any direct support to handle the exception handling , there are some ways by which programmer can handle the exceptions .

 ### Steps to Approach the Exception :
 1. A programmer has to prevent errors as its priority.